ryanmallory/osticket-life-cycle/README.md

 </p>

 <h1>osTicket - Ticket Life Cycle: Intake Through Resolution</h1>
-In this project, I outline the life cycle of a ticket from intake to resolution within osTicket, an open-source help desk ticketing system.<br />
+In the previous lab, I set up osTicket (help desk ticketing system) by creating creating user and employee accounts, teams, departments, SLAs, permissions, and help topics.
+In this lab, I'll use those existing attributes as I create 2 help desk tickets and walk you through the process of working and resolving a ticket.<br />

 <h2>Technologies Used</h2>